Background pattern

 If you take more Fesoterodina Alter than you should

-If you have taken more tablets than you were told to take or if someone else has taken your tablets by mistake, contact your doctor or hospital immediately.
-Show them the packaging of the tablets.
+If you have taken more tablets than you should or if someone else has taken your tablets by accident, contact your doctor or hospital immediately.
+Show them the package of tablets.

 In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount ingested.